nikwl/cs473/virtualenv.md

 In **Linux**, python can be accessed using the `python` command.
 Append the version number to use a specific version of python, e.g. `python3.8`.

 In **Windows**, python can be accessed using the `py` command.
-Append the version number as a flag to use a specific version of python, e.g. `py -p 3.8`.
+Append the version number as a flag to use a specific version of python, e.g. `py -3.8`.

 ### 2) Creating a Virtual Environment